Ever wondered what is house sitting? Because of housesitting I am living abroad and travelling around the world without paying for accommodation.

 There are of course house sits available just for a couple of nights too if you wish – these are the perfect option if you’re visiting somewhere only for a few days!
-Places such as London and Los Angeles have hundreds of sits available, and with the accommodation being fairly pricey in these cities, housesitting even just for a couple of nights can save you a lot of money!
+Places such as Paris and Sydney have hundreds of sits available, and with the accommodation being fairly pricey in these cities, housesitting even just for a couple of nights can save you a lot of money!

 3. You get to have somewhere all to yourself!

 Hostels are great and all, but they sure come with their distractions and limitations.
 You always need to be mindful of others and leave your things tidy and locked away.
 Plus someone is always snoring loudly or coming in drunk and turning on the light in the middle of the night.
 You just don’t have your own space to hang all your clothes or even put out your toiletries.
 They’re fun but after a while you just need your own space and need somewhere that feels more homely.

 With house sitting you have a whole house to yourself so you have plenty of space!
 And you don’t have to share with other people, just the pets!
 They’ll let you watch what you want on the TV, or cook your favourite smelly food, and they definitely won’t come in drunk in the middle of the night waking you up!

 4. You can house sit all over the world!